Best Kid-Friendly Things to Do in Washington, DC

 1. The United States Capitol.
-Renovated and expanded in 2016, watch a video on the history of the Capitol and get a guided tour of the Capitol rotunda and basement area.
-Get passes from your Representative or Senator to the chambers of the Senate and House where you can watch Congress in session.
+Renovated and expanded in 2016, watch a video on the history of the Capitol and get a guided tour of the Capitol rotunda and basement area for a couple of hours of fun and learning.
+Consider getting there early to beat the lines.
+Additionally, get passes from your Representative or Senator to the chambers of the Senate and House where you can watch Congress in session.

 2. National Postal Museum.
 Did you know there are U.S. postage stamps worth thousands of dollars?
 You’ll see the inverted Jenny, one of the world’s most famous printing errors, and two of the first U.S. postage stamps at this museum near the Capitol.
 Kids make their own stamps and can email images of stamps to friends and loved ones.

 3. National Air and Space Museum.
 Don’t sweat the crowds here.
 Your kids will love the hubble telescope exhibit, going inside a vintage commercial plane, and getting hands-on at the many interactive exhibits.
 Nearby, browse the Hirshorn Museum and Sculpture Garden, with its Instagram worthy photo opportunities especially for older kids.
 Don’t miss the vintage carousel near the Air and Space museum on the National Mall, as well.